Hives/hives.github.io/_posts/2019-02-06-precourse-week-1-command-line.md

   directories (e.g. `find . -name "*.txt" -print` - don't forget the quotes around `"*.txt"`)
   - ...and `grep`.
-- "Very brief mention of regular expressions" 😬: e.g. the example given was `find ~ -name "*" -print | grep "\d\+"` in which grep is taking a regular expression as an input, `\d+\`, which will find all files that have a number in the filename.
+- "Very brief mention of regular expressions" 😬 The example given was `find ~ -name "*" -print | grep "\d\+"` in which grep is taking a regular expression as an input, `\d+\`, which will find all files that have a number in the filename.
 This didn't work on my machine - it found all files with a "d" in